adithya-s-k/World-of-AI/deep_learning/Image-Captioning/Model/README.md

 ## DESCRIPTION

 This project focuses on the task of automatically generating captions for images.
-The algorithm takes an image as input and produces a descriptive caption that accurately describes the content of the image.
+The algorithm takes an image as input and produces a descriptive caption that accurately describes the image's content.
 The generated captions aim to capture both the objects and the relationships between them in the image.

 ## WHAT I HAD DONE